-- To eliminate fire hazards, candles and incense (or any other open flames) may not be used in the residence. - Flammable substances, such as oil, gasoline, gunpowder, fireworks, solvents, etc., may not be brought into the residence. - Everyone must become acquainted with the location of the fire extinguishers in their residence.
+- To eliminate fire hazards, candles and incense (or any other open flames) may not be used in the dorms. - Flammable substances, such as oil, gasoline, gunpowder, fireworks, solvents, etc., may not be brought into the dorm. - Everyone must become acquainted with the location of the fire extinguishers in their residence.
+Fire alarms and fire extinguishers are located on each floor.

-Emergency Numbers: Be familiar with the emergency phone numbers posted around campus.
+Emergency Numbers: Be familiar with the emergency phone numbers posted in your residence.
 It may be a good idea to have these numbers saved as contacts on your phone as well.

-Privacy/Integrity: Entry into the room of a student of the opposite sex is not permitted at any time.
-Staff and student housing/residence is off-limits to students when the occupant is not there, unless the occupant has given permission to do so.
+Privacy/Integrity: Entry into a residence of the opposite sex is not permitted at any time without authorization from the respective Deans.
+Staff and student housing (including dorm rooms) is off-limits to students when the occupant is not there, unless the occupant has given permission to do so.